 PHED 2670 - Introduction to Physical Education (3)

-This course is designed to acquaint students with the field of physical education emphasizing teaching and non-teaching careers.
-Topics included are history of physical education, fundamentals of research, exercise physiology, bio-mechanics, motor learning, sociology of sport, sport psychology, sport management, sports medicine, teaching, coaching, and career development in the allied fields of health, recreation, and dance.
+This course is designed to acquaint students with the field of Physical Education, Exercise Science, Fitness, and Sport, emphasizing teaching and non-teaching careers.
+Topics included are the history and philosophy of the field, fundamentals of research, exercise physiology, bio-mechanics, motor learning, sociology of sport, sport psychology, sport management, sports medicine, teaching, coaching, and career development in the allied fields of health, recreation, and dance.